CameronBrooks11/build123d-template/README.md

 ```

 > You will be prompted for your GitHub username and a personal access token (PAT) when pushing over HTTPS.

+## Usage

+Once your project is scaffolded and you’ve initialized git, you’ll want to run and develop your CAD scripts using the build123d workflow.

+### 1. Install the Project in Editable Mode

+Editable installs ensure that your local code changes are immediately available when you run the package.
+From the project root, run:

+pip install -e .

+This makes your package (e.g. flowcell_manifold) importable system-wide, which fixes ModuleNotFoundError issues when running scripts.

+### 2. Run a Script

+- You can now run your CAD generation scripts using:

+  - `python -m flowcell_manifold.part1`

+- This approach ensures that Python treats flowcell_manifold as a proper package and sets up the import paths correctly.

+### 3. Exporting CAD Files

+By default, the script (e.g. part1.py) will:

+- Generate the part geometry.

+- Attempt to show it in the build123d viewer (if available).

+- Export the part as part1.stl and part1.step into the build folder located at:

+  - `<project_root>/build/`

+### 4. Adding New Parts

+To create a new part:

+- Add a new Python file (e.g. part2.py) in the flowcell_manifold directory.

+- Follow the structure of part1.py with a Spec dataclass and make_part() function.

+- Run it with:

+  - `python -m flowcell_manifold.part2`